 - Isolate servers running the Session Recording components on a separate subnet or domain.

 - Protect the recorded session data from users accessing other servers by installing a firewall between the Session Recording Server and other servers.

-- Keep the Session Recording Admin Server and SQL database up to date with the latest security updates from Microsoft.
+- Keep the Session Recording Administration Server and SQL database up-to-date with the latest security updates from Microsoft.

 - Restrict non-administrators from logging on to the administration machine.